M0ndai/BloodMoon_SemanticTopologyEngine_demo/README.md

 * identity/intent systems
 * emergent behavior modules

+This project explicitly excludes all higher-order components present in the full BloodMoon ecosystem.
-The code is provided solely for research and educational purposes.
+Provided solely for research and educational use.

----

----